cdl-geneseo/geneseo-dictionary/H/Hang.md

 # Hang

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hang

 Created by  Unknown User (crk4), last modified by  Unknown User (jcf10) on Nov 18, 2012

 v. to be in the casual company of friendsSource: Dictionary of Geneseo English, Spring 1999 - KocherAs of 2012, 80% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)